 The next time you build the solution, ReSharper only builds projects that were changed.
 If the change affects public types used in other projects, the dependent projects are rebuilt as well.

-Build process and results are visualized in the ReSharper Build & Run Window:
+Build process and summary are visualized in the Build & Run window:

 All projects of your solution are visualized in a grid, each of them having specific color.
 You can also hover the mouse over a project to display a tooltip explaining the state.
 Colors represent project build states: